 Got a potluck picnic or BBQ where you’re in charge of bringing the salad?
 Has game day rolled around and you don’t know what to make to take tailgating?

-I’ve got just the recipe for you!
+This Potato Salad to Feed a Crowd is just the recipe for you!

 This potato salad is not only a family favorite but it has been the one that is most requested for me to bring when we get together with friends for a potluck summer BBQ or picnic.
 I’ve seen more than one frowny face if I dare to arrive with a different dish.